Singapore Symphony Orchestra: Concerts and repertoire

 The main performing venue for the orchestra is the Esplanade Concert Hall, but concerts are also regularly held at the Victoria Concert Hall.
 It gives regular free performances and lunch time concerts at venues such as the Botanic Gardens and Gardens by the Bay.
 It also performs in schools and colleges and has a Community Outreach programme to promote classical music to the wider community.
-The orchestra has toured around the world; notable concerts include performances at the Berlin Philharmonie, New York's Avery Fisher Hall, Beijing's Poly Theatre, and The Proms in London.
+The orchestra has toured around the world; notable concerts include performances at the Berliner Philharmonie, New York's Avery Fisher Hall, Beijing's Poly Theatre, and The Proms in London.
+The orchestra's debut tour of Australia in February 2025 consisted of concerts in Sydney, Melbourne and Brisbane.

 The repertoire of the orchestra includes Western classical music ranging from early baroque to contemporary classical music as well as Chinese works composed or arranged for a Western orchestra.
-This is reflected in the program for its inaugural concert that included Rossini's Overture, Beethoven's Piano Concerto No. 5 (soloist Ong Lip Tat), Charles Ives' The Unanswered Question, and the Chinese orchestral piece Dance of the Yao People.
+This is reflected in the program for its inaugural concert on 24 January 1979 that included Rossini's overture to The Barber of Seville, Beethoven's Piano Concerto No. 5 (soloist Ong Lip Tat), Charles Ives' The Unanswered Question, Schubert's Unfinished Symphony and the Chinese orchestral piece Dance of the Yao People.